 There are a lot of questions surrounding the various vaccines.
 Click here to download our FAQ flyer.

-Are you looking to schedule your second vaccine or get a booster?
+Are you looking to schedule your first or second vaccine dose or get a booster?
 Click here to see local pharmacies.

 Know the Facts

 There is a lot of misinformation being spread by non-credible sources about the vaccine, making people hesitant to get their shot.
 If you see a family member or friend sharing false or misleading information, direct them to credible, correct facts from trusted sources such as your healthcare provider, local clinics, and medical experts.